-Anthony has been with LuinaBio since the company’s commencement in 2008.
-Prior to moving into the Production Supervisor role in 2015 he held roles as Facility Supervisor and Scientist, overseeing technology transfer and manufacturing in both upstream and downstream processing on a variety of projects.
+Within the organisation, Anthony has occupied roles including Facility Supervisor and Scientist, and has overseen technology transfer and manufacturing in both upstream and downstream processing on a diverse range of projects.

-Anthony holds a Bachelor of Science in Microbiology and Biology and a Masters in Environmental Economics & Policy (Griffith Uni), and a Masters in Business Administration (QUT).
+Anthony holds a Bachelor of Science (B.Sc.) in Microbiology and Biology, and a Masters in Environmental Economics & Policy (Griffith Uni), and a Masters in Business Administration (QUT).

 Dr Bin Wang

-Scientist Dr Bin Wang has been a senior Bioprocessing scientist for 20 years.
-Bin’s field of expertise is in fermentation process and during this time, he has been responsible for the aerobic and anaerobic fermentations of a wide variety of organisms.
-These have included recombinant E.coli, Pichia, Pseudomonas, Serratia, Streptomyces and many others.
+With an extensive range of skills, Bin’s key field of expertise sits within fermentation processing.
+During his time in this space, Bin has been responsible for the aerobic and anaerobic fermentations of a wide variety of organisms.
+Most notably, these have included recombinant E.coli, Pichia, Pseudomonas, Serratia, Streptomyces and many others.

 Dr. Jason Ryan

-Jason has a Bachelor of Science in biotechnology from Griffith university, a Master of Philosophy in Biotechnology from Massey University.
-In 2012, he was awarded a Ph.D in Chemical and Process Engineering from Canterbury University, New Zealand
+Jason has a Bachelor of Science (B.Sc.) in biotechnology (Griffith University), a Master of Philosophy in Biotechnology (Massey University), and a PhD in Chemical and Process Engineering from Canterbury University, New Zealand.

 Quality Control Manager